-Earn your wings at Space Center Houston’s first Military Campout Oct.
-20. Active military, veterans and Gold Star families can camp next to artifacts that have furthered human space exploration and join in hands-on, team-building activities.
+Earn your wings at Space Center Houston’s Military Campout Memorial Day weekend.
+Active military, veterans and Gold Star families can camp next to artifacts that have furthered human space exploration and join in hands-on, team-building activities.
 Hear from an astronaut with a military background, build model rockets, explore robotics and train for spaceflight.
 Activities cover an array of difficulty levels to excite visitors of all ages.

 Did you know 216 out of 375 astronauts have served their country through military service?
 Get an inside look at how military astronauts train for space exploration missions at NASA Johnson Space Center.